Advanced Eye Imaging

 Our Imaging Technology

-We’re dedicated to earning your trust and confidence, and we build our patients’ trust by providing high-quality eye care.
+We’re dedicated to earning your trust and confidence, and we build our patients’ trust by providing quality eye care.
 Our technology is a part of how we put our patients first.

 What Is Retinal Imaging?

 While there are a few essential diagnostic technologies in every optometrist’s office, retinal imaging is crucial for learning about structures inside the eye.
-Retinal imaging takes detailed pictures of the retina, optic nerve, and blood vessels in the back of the eye.
+Retinal imaging captures detailed images of the retina, optic nerve, and blood vessels located at the back of the eye.

-Although everyone can benefit from monitoring inner eye structures, retinal imaging can be an effective tool for diagnosing eye diseases.
+Although everyone benefits from monitoring inner eye structures, retinal imaging can be an effective tool for diagnosing eye diseases.
 Retinal imaging can help optometrists diagnose:

-Retinal imaging is noninvasive and painless.
+Retinal imaging is noninvasive and comfortable.
 By taking images regularly, we can track changes to eye structures and develop treatment plans based on up-to-date information.

 Optical Coherence Tomography

-Optical coherence tomography (OCT) is an imaging test that uses light waves to create high-quality, cross-section pictures.
-Detailed images can provide more accurate measurements of the retina and eye structures.
-OCT can help evaluate disorders affecting the retina and optic nerve.
+Optical coherence tomography (OCT) is an imaging test that uses light waves to create high-resolution, cross-sectional pictures.
+These detailed images reveal the layers of the retina and can provide more accurate measurements to detect changes in retinal thickness, optic nerve damage, and other conditions.

-An OCT scan is a noninvasive test requiring pupil dilation.
-The scan typically takes just minutes.
+An OCT scan is a noninvasive test that may require pupil dilation.
+The scan typically takes just minutes to complete, and nothing will touch your eye.

 Some eye conditions that OCT can help diagnose include: